-Once the DBS application has been returned by the One Call 24 if any cautions, convictions or reprimands have been advised, and we have not already received a statement in relation to the caution/conviction or reprimand (previously or in relation to this DBS renewal), one must be requested from the candidate.

-Once the statement has been received if the information provided is unacceptable and we do not wish to proceed with the candidate, then they are advised that they have been archived.

-There are a number of opportunities for a candidate to inform One Call 24 of any convictions have, whether 'spent' or 'unspent' under the Rehabilitation of Offenders Act.
+Once the DBS application has been returned to OneCall24, if any cautions, convictions, or reprimands are disclosed and a statement has not already been provided-either previously or in relation to this DBS renewal-a statement must be requested from the candidate.
+Once the statement has been received, if the information provided is deemed unacceptable and we decide not to proceed with the candidate, they will be informed that their application has been archived.
+Candidates are given multiple opportunities to disclose any convictions they may have, whether 'spent' or 'unspent', under the Rehabilitation of Offenders Act.